TeknoTrek/LC-Meter/README.md

 ### 5 - Calibration and Functionality
 The project includes functionality for calibration, zeroing, and easy measurement.
 Buttons on the PCB allow users to fine-tune settings for accurate results.

+---

+### Features:
+- Precise Measurements: Measure a wide range of inductance and capacitance values.
+- User-Friendly Interface: Includes a 16x2 LCD display for real-time measurement results and intuitive feedback.
+- Adjustable Calibration: Easily calibrate the device for accurate readings using the on-board calibration buttons.
+- Compact and Portable: The design is compact, making it easy to use in different workspaces or carry for fieldwork.

 ### Features:
 - Frequency Range: 88 MHz – 108 MHz
 - Microphone input for real-time audio transmission